blamelesshq/proxy-function/README.md

 #### AWS:
 1. Set API name.
 It will use as part of a path URL;
 2. Set region for deployment.

+#### Azure:
+1. Modify terraform.tfvars file with your values for Azure Resources and prometheus server url

+Azure terraform scripts are split into 4 modules for creation of the resources.
+Modules for ApiManagement, KeyVault and KeyVault access are optional.
+If not want to use them please comment them in the main.tf file in the main azure folder.